 - Version Name: This required field is the identifier you will use to invoke a specific version within your payloads.
 This can be any string except “develop” or “default”, though we recommend following semantic versioning.
 If you provide a name that matches another version within that workflow, you will be prompted to confirm that you wish to overwrite that version.

-- Make this the default version: This is a shortcut to mark the new version as the workflow's default.
+- Make this the default version: For cloud workflows, this is a shortcut to mark the new version as the workflow's default.
 The default version can be changed at any time.

 - Notes: Optionally, you may provide some more details on what this specific version entails.

 By default, when first visiting a workflow, you will be presented with its default version.
 To view other versions, click the Versions tab in the right column.
 In there you will find a list of the workflow’s versions; click the version name to view it.
 (The currently viewed version is bolded and unlinked.)

 Once you have selected a version, you will see that version name as a tag alongside the workflow’s name at the top of the page.
 The button and dropdown menu in the top right corner will also reflect actions available for that version.

 A version's nodes, connectors, global variables and target agent version (in the case of edge workflows) are specific to that version.
 Other than within the Develop version, these items are not editable (except as described below), but you can still view their configuration.

 There are a few actions you may take relative to a version:

-- Any version can be set as the workflow's default.
+- For cloud workflows, any version can be set as the workflow's default.
 It is this version that runs when a payload hits the workflow without a specific version specified.

 - Versions can have their contents copied to Develop, where they can then be edited and saved as a new version.

-- Versions can be exported either to a JSON file or, if you have edit permissions within the application, to a new workflow.
+- Versions can be exported either to a JSON file or, if you have edit permissions within the application, cloned as a new workflow.